436 58th Street, West New York, nj 07093

 Fathers have rights.
 However, those rights sometimes are overlooked during a contested divorce.
 The issue can be further complicated if there are doubts about the paternity of a child.
 Paternity issues may become even more difficult when the parents are not married or not living together, even though the law does not differentiate.

 At our West New York firm, the Law Offices of Jeffrey M. Bloom, we have the sensitivity and dedication to provide parents advice and counsel on how paternity issues may affect them.
 If a hearing is needed, we will provide vigorous representation dedicated to preserving the rights of the client.
-To discuss questions related to paternity, contact our West New York and Hackensack, New Jersey, law offices.
+To discuss questions related to paternity, contact our West New York law office.
 We have been serving Hudson County, Bergen County and all of North Jersey since 1988.